rlucioni/recipes/recipes/pan-pizza.md

 ## Instructions

 1. Add a tablespoon of olive oil to a 10" cast iron skillet.
 Place a dough ball in the center and use your hands to push it down into a disc.
-Cover and let rise for 2 hours.
 2. Preheat oven to 500°F, or as high as the oven will go.
-3. Push dough to fill all corners of the pan and deflate any large bubbles.
-Lift dough edges to release any bubbles underneath.
-4. Top with sauce, cheese, and any toppings.
+3. Top with sauce, cheese, and any toppings.
 Bake for 20 minutes.

 Top with fresh basil.